 Internships and Other Opportunities:

 Environmental Education and Outreach Internship

-In many cases, the intern will be one of the primary person students and community partners have first-hand contact with.
-Therefore, the intern must be friendly, courteous, and knowledgeable of the rules, regulations, and operations of the CSC.
-Interns must be enthusiastic about working with grades 3-12 on educational topics ranging from lake ecology, to geology, to human impact.
-Interns will expose students to the value of learning outside while utilizing the sport of sailing as a learning platform.
+The intern will be the primary educator for one of the CSC’s Signature Programs, Floating Classrooms.
+As the primary educator, the intern will act as an ambassador for the CSC.
+Therefore, the intern must be friendly, courteous, and knowledgeable of the rules, regulations, and operations of the organization.
+Interns must be enthusiastic about working with grades 4-5 (and potentially other elementary and middle school ages students) on topics including but not limited to lake ecology, cartography, geology, and human impact.
+Interns will expose students to the value of learning outside while utilizing and incorporating the sport of sailing as a learning platform.

-Furthermore, interns will be involved with program and curriculum planning and development that he or she will implement during program seasons.
-The ideal candidate will have or desire curriculum and lesson planning skills.
-In addition, the intern will be involved with program development and partnership cultivation.
-Please expect to take on different tasks and be willing to learn various skills to be successful in a diverse program and educational environment.
+Furthermore, interns will be involved with program and curriculum planning and development that he/she will implement during program seasons.
+The ideal candidate possesses a desire to develop their personal teaching skills, including curriculum and lesson planning.
+Please expect to take on different tasks and be willing to learn various skills to be successful in a diverse program and dynamic educational environment.

 Please complete and submit resume and cover letter to Associate Director, Jen Guimaraes

 Community Sailing Center is an equal opportunity employer and does not discriminate against any person based on age, race, national origin, gender, sexual orientation, religion, marital status, parental status or mental/physical disability.